VhybZApp/.github/profile/README.md

 ## 6. SOUL Framework: The Agentic Engine Behind VhybZ 🤖

 **What is SOUL?**
-- SOUL (Specific and Objective Understanding Logic) is a modular, extensible Python framework for building AI agents—**Soulmades**—with purposeful agency, distinct perspectives, and internal agendas.
+- SOUL (Specific and Objective Understanding Logic) is a modular, extensible Python framework for building micro-agents, **"Soulmades"**, with purposeful agency, distinct perspectives, and internal agendas.
 - SOUL enables agents to move beyond reactive text generation, supporting:
   - Internal motivational states ("Motivation Vector")
   - Dynamic agendas and perspectives